gtiwari333/spring-boot-web-application-sample/README.md

 ## Run all apps and dependencies using docker-compose

-- Run ```docker-compose -f docker/docker-compose.yml up``` at root to run all apps and dependencies and open localhost:8081 to access main app
+- Run ```docker compose -f docker/docker-compose.yml up``` at root to run all apps and dependencies and open localhost:8081 to access main app

 ## How to Run apps individually